Moondrop KXXS Review

 The build of the KXXS is a work of art and wearing it outside will probably draw some attention (and perhaps compliments?).
 The shells are made of an aluminium-zinc alloy and have a smooth mirror finish.

 They have significant weight to them and feel hefty in the hand.
 However, for this reason, I was quite apprehensive about the fit.
-To my surprise they fit in my ear better than expected and the weight distribution of these were well-designed such that they wouldn’t just slide right out of my ear.
+To my surprise, they fit in my ear better than expected and the weight distribution of these was well-designed such that they wouldn’t just slide right out of my ear.
 However, they aren’t really very comfortable enough for me to want to bring this on my daily commutes.
 Hence, these pretty gems remain at my desk most of the time.

 The KXXS with the bundled Moondrop branded copper cable